 At any time, you can contact our specialists for advice both in design issues and in creating an MVP

 Step 5: Start with the MVP of your idea

 When you know exactly what kind of crowdfunding platform you want to create, you can start creating a minimum viable product (MVP).

 The best way to do this is with the prototyping technique.
-Its essence is to take the pains, desires, pleasures, preferences, and behavioral patterns of user characters and match them with the platform`s functions being created.
+It essentially takes the pains, desires, pleasures, preferences, and behavioral patterns of user characters and matches them with the platform’s functions being created.

 We already have a piece on our blog that fully explores the concept of MVP and its strategies.
-From there, you can get more useful information for your game.
+From there, you can get more useful information for your campaign.

 Step 6: Create your Crowdfunding design.
 Right UX.

-When creating a crowdfunding website, always focus on the target audience and develop the design and features specifically for it.
-However, make sure that the interface of the site remains familiar and understandable, otherwise, you will create a sense of discomfort for the visitor, and he will leave your site.
-And you can derive the basic principles of good design:
+When creating a crowdfunding website, focus on the target audience and develop the design and features specifically for it.
+However, make sure that the interface of the site remains familiar and understandable, otherwise, you will create a sense of discomfort for the visitor, and they will leave your site.
+Here are the basic principles of a good design: